Lymphedema Causes & Treatment

 The most common cause of Lymphedema in the legs is due to surgery, heredity, poor circulation and diabetes.
 In some cases, lymph vessels are damaged or lymph nodes are removed.
 All the above can cause a blockage to the lymphatic system, resulting in fluid backup.
 This occurs most often in the toes, ankles and calves but can also be isolated to just one leg, one area.
 Thigh swelling can also occur however is more rare than lower leg.

-The most common cause of Lymphedema in the hands, arms or chest is the removal of lymph nodes in the axillary area associated with a mastectomy.
+The most common cause of Lymphedema in the hands, arms or chest is the removal of lymph nodes in the axillary area associated with a mastectomy after breast cancer.
 The surgery causes a blockage to the lymphatic system, resulting in fluid back-up.
 This occurs most often in the hands or arms and on the same side, but also in the chest and back regions.
 Radiation treatment can also cause damage to the lymphatic system and contribute to the excess fluid.

 Any surgery that damages the lymphatic system can result in chronic Lymphedema.
 Infections or prolonged swelling for other reasons can cause secondary Lymphedema.
 Examples of other causes for swelling are blood clots in deep veins (DVTs), renal or kidney failure, or congestive heart failure.
 If the underlying cause for the swelling is treated and controlled, but the swelling persists, it may have develop into secondary Lymphedema.